Geneva Summit (1955): Mission

 The stated mission of the 1955 summit was to reduce international tensions.
 The Geneva Summit was seen as an extremely important building block to better friendships and more open communication between the leaders of "The Big Four".
 The creation of an international community was introduced as a way to help relieve global tensions and mistrust.
 This community would form the critical foundation of a unified world in which minimal barriers to trade and common interests would serve to engender diplomacy.
 This Summit paved the way for further discussion regarding international relations and cooperation, preceding other significant summits such as SALT I and the Washington Summit of 1973.

 Topics such as East-West trade agreements, tariffs, the arms race, international security and disarmament policy were all addressed to some extent.
 The most significant proposal made by President Eisenhower was his "Open Skies" plan, which called for an international aerial monitoring system.
 The intent of this policy was to prevent nations from stockpiling dangerous weapons, and eventually lead to the disarmament of all weapons of mass destruction.
 Surprisingly, one goal that American political advisers had for the conference was to not make any specific promises or guarantees to the Soviets.
-In the past, Soviet leaders have misinterpreted American suggestions as whole-hearted promises later on, which could serve to bring more division instead of unity.
+In the past, Soviet leaders had later misinterpreted American suggestions as whole-hearted promises, which could serve to bring more division instead of unity.
 Since this meeting was the first of its kind, the seeds of unification needed to be planted, nothing else.

 The issue of East-West trade agreements was one that needed to be discussed very delicately.
 All previous East-West trade agreement talks had been anything but diplomatic.
 In the past, trade agreements had always been an occasion for discourse and heated arguments.
 Neither the UK nor the U.S. was willing to share control of their trading spheres unless there were obvious strategic advantages of doing so.
 Nations were at a standstill because no one was willing to compromise for the good of the worldwide community.
 The problem with peace talks is that although each nation knows the importance and benefits of peace, there is never enough mutual trust to ensure the success of such talks.
 The talks in Geneva helped break the ice and introduce nations to the benefits of global free trade.
 Also, simply by meeting and talking, the leaders were able to develop relationships and have an optimistic outlook on a peaceful and cooperative future.